You may think you’re the big man on campus these days.

 As a recruiting tactic, some chapters will help freshmen on move-in day at the dorms.
 If you aren’t doing that, start.

-While you may be focusing on talking up the students, with an eye to fraternity rush week, don’t overlook parents.
+While you may be focusing on talking up the students, with an eye to fraternity recruitment week, don’t overlook parents.

 Hold the door for dad while he’s dollying in boxes of clothes and Ramen noodles.
 Give mom the lowdown on campus safety, freshman orientation events, and directions to student center parking.

 If they have questions about fraternity life, answer them.

 Always keep academics at the forefront of how you portray your chapter.
 Tell parents that Greek students often have higher GPAs than non-Greeks.
 And while hazing is a national concern, lay out how your campus and chapter plan to deal with it through anti-hazing initiatives.